Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Uplift and energy continuity

 In addition to the states described above, our theory contains configurations which access the landscape of AdS and dS vacua given the uplift sector potential.
 These are also continuous along our trajectory.
 We can construct a domain wall at a fixed time $t$ which interpolates between $\Phi_A$ and $\Phi_S$.
 For these states as well, we would like to see how the deformation including matter, as expressed for example by the trace flow equation (\ref{eq:TFE-two-vacua}), automathically yields continuity of the states making up the model-dependent sparse light spectrum.
 In the gravity description, given the uplift potential we can construct a state which at a moment of time symmetry contains a domain wall interpolating between the locally AdS and dS regions.
 In these variables, there is a manifestly continuous trajectory obtained by moving the Dirichlet condition on $\Phi$ to interpolate between these two values.
 The boundary cylinder grows in the AdS region as we move away from the particle or BTZ horizon, and it shrinks once we continue into the dS region.
 Therefore it will have a maximum somewhere at which $dg_{\theta\theta}/dw=0$ as it flips sign.
 This implies that the extrinsic curvature component $K^\theta_\theta$, which determines the square root part of the dressed (=Brown-York) energy formula vanishes, and it connects continuously to the opposite sign of the square root.
+We stress again that in these configurations we work with Dirichlet boundary conditions corresponding to fixed intrinsic geometry.
+Except for simple states, this is not the same as moving the boundary in a pre-existent geometry.